 - There are many causes for developmental motor delay.
 Individuals with motor delay can have decreased, normal, or increased muscular tone.
-Individuals with normal tone do not require imaging unless they have focal neurologic findings. - ➤ MRI Brain without and with contrast (CPT® 70553) is indicated for: - Initial evaluation of newly diagnosed developmental motor delay with abnormal muscle tone. - Toe walking, when associated with upper motor neuron signs including hyperreflexia, abnormal tone (spasticity/hypotonia), or positive Babinski sign. - New or worsening focal neurologic findings. - Re-evaluation after 24 months of age due to rapid myelination during the first 2 years of life - For spinal imaging requests See Myelopathy (SP-7.1) in the Spine Imaging Guidelines and Tethered Cord (PEDSP-5) in the Pediatric Spine Imaging Guidelines
+Individuals with normal tone do not require imaging unless they have focal neurologic findings. - MRI Brain without contrast (CPT® 70553) OR MRI Brain without and with contrast (CPT® 70553) is indicated for: - Initial evaluation of newly diagnosed developmental motor delay with abnormal muscle tone. - Toe walking, when associated with upper motor neuron signs including hyperreflexia, abnormal tone (spasticity/hypotonia), or positive Babinski sign. - New or worsening focal neurologic findings. - Re-evaluation after 24 months of age due to rapid myelination during the first 2 years of life. - For spinal imaging requests See Myelopathy (SP-7.1) in the Spine Imaging Guidelines and Tethered Cord (PEDSP-5) in the Pediatric Spine Imaging Guidelines.